muchdogesec/d3fend2stix/docs/stix-mapping.md

 However if Sub-techniques -> Techniques, or Sub-techniques -> Sub-techniques we need to us the `relationship_type` = `subtechnique-of`.
 To ensure we don't lose the original definition, we should track the original relationship type in the description AND in external_references.

+We also link Sub-(Sub)-Techniques back to the Tactic using an enables type relationship.

 ### Relationship targets to artifacts

 In the case of artifacts e.g. for `d3f:File` (not tactics/techniques, e.g. `d3f:Detect`).